February 9, Reading 2 – Psalm 26, 27

 David continues,

-“Though an army encamp against me, my heart shall not fear; though war arise against me, yet I will be confident.”
+“Though an army encamp against me, my heart shall not fear; though war arise against me, yet will I be confident.”

-Here it is!
-The answer to how David can be so confident.
+Here it is – The answer to how David can be so confident.

 We worship the God who made us, saves us, sanctifies us.
 The God who is preparing an inheritance for us, a place for us, like no other!